aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Merges a specified range of cells into a single cell.

+**Remarks**

 Reference the merged cell via the address of the upper-left cell in the range.
 If mergeConflict is true and the merged range conflicts with other merged cells, other merged cells will be automatically removed.

 **Parameters:**
 | Parameter | Type | Description |